 BUDGET & QUALITY

-As a self-published author, budget constraints are a reality.
+As an indie author, budget constraints are a reality.
 Navigating the sea of editors and their varying price points can be challenging.
 You often get what you pay for, and sometimes free is too expensive.
 We can’t afford to turn off readers, and good editors will help you keep them happy and reviewing your book positively.

 CAUTIONARY TALE